Discover Albania: 15 Must-See Destinations and Tips

 WHEN TO GO TO ALBANIA

-The best time to go to Albania is by late Spring from end May to mid-October as temperatures will rise to above 25 degrees and the sea temperature will also become warmer from May onwards.
+The best time to go to Albania is by late Spring from the end of May to mid-October.
+During this period, temperatures will rise to above 25 degrees.
+The sea temperature will also become warmer from May onwards.
 In August there might be some very severe hot weather around 40 degrees. so beware of that and stay in the shade those days during midday hours.

-April / May would be good shoulder seasons for sunbathing without the crowds in the south but not for swimming yet, nights will still be cool.
+April / May would be good shoulder seasons for sunbathing without the crowds in the south.
+However, they are not suitable for swimming yet.
+Nights will still be cool.

 HOW TO GET TO ALBANIA AND GET AROUND ALBANIA

 The best way to get to Albania is by boat from Greece or Italy.
-Especially from Greece there are speed hidrofoil boats leaving almost hourly from Corfu town harbor to Saranda in the Southern Albania Riviera with the trip taking 1 hour.
-This is really practical Albania trips should ideally start from the south all the way to Northern Albania and then either flying out of Tirana or getting the boat from Sarande back to Corfu.
+Speed hydrofoil boats frequently depart from Corfu town harbor.
+They journey almost hourly to Saranda in the Southern Albania Riviera.
+The trip takes 1 hour.
+This is really practical.
+Ideally, Albania trips should start from the south and go all the way to Northern Albania.
+You can fly out of Tirana or take the boat from Sarande back to Corfu.
 The companies connecting from Corfu to Sarande are Ionian Seaways and Finika Lines, tickets cost around 20€ per person one-way.

-This is also the cheapest way as most flights to Corfu are still cheaper than flying to Tirana, the only city with a big international airport in whole Albania.
-Of course as more companies , namely low cost ones start connecting to Tirana by plane, then this will tend to become cheaper .
+This is also the cheapest way.
+Most flights to Corfu are still cheaper than flying to Tirana.
+Tirana is the only city with a big international airport in whole Albania.
+As more companies start connecting to Tirana by plane, this will become cheaper.
+Low cost airlines will especially affect this price reduction.

-There are also land border crossings from Greece, Macedonia, Montenegro and, Serbia, so travelling by car is an alternative to be considered as long as you have the necessary travel insurance to Albania as its not an EU country.
+There are also land border crossings from Greece, Macedonia, Montenegro, and Serbia.
+Travelling by car is an alternative to be considered.
+Ensure you have the necessary travel insurance to Albania since it’s not an EU country.

-Getting around Albania is done ideally by car as distances are not extremely big and road connections are in good to very good condition.
+Ideally, you should get around Albania by car.
+Distances are not extremely big.
+Road connections are in good to very good condition.
 Outside some major cities and on the coast roads, traffic is manageable as well as driver’s style.
-Major rental car companies offer good rates in Albania offer good deals but I actually went for a local one that I was really well satisfied about: Surprice car with good value for money.
-Do take the full insurance but don’t do it online, make it with the rental company on site for better coverage (online ones are from the website).
+Major rental car companies offer good rates in Albania.
+However, I chose a local one that I was really well satisfied with: Surprice car with good value for money.
+Take the full insurance when you rent.
+Don’t purchase it online.
+Complete the insurance with the rental company on site for better coverage.
+(Online options are from the website).
 In sarande the rental car companies

-In case you don’t want to drive, plenty of local tour companies and taxi drivers offer good fares per day, depending on the distances, or then take the local mini buses.
+In case you don’t want to drive, there are plenty of local tour companies and taxi drivers.
+They offer good fares per day, depending on the distances.
+Alternatively, you can take the local mini buses.
 These are mini vans with yellow plates can take 8-12 people and luggage with it for just a few euros.
 You can spot the bus stops almost everywhere.

-In Tirana there are local city buses that pretty much have a solid network, also travelling to all major Albanian cities.
+In Tirana, local city buses provide a solid network.
+They also travel to all major Albanian cities.

 Contact me for a personalized itinerary that can fit your schedule, budget and interests.